-SPECIAL EDUCATION CERTIFICATION
+POST-BACCALAUREATE SPECIAL EDUCATION CERTIFICATION

-This program is designed for a certified teacher who has decided to seek the Teacher of Students with Disabilities (TOSD) Endorsement in special education.
+This program is designed for a certified teacher who has decided to seek additional certification in special education.
 The program is designed to give this teacher the necessary skills and information that s/he can teach in a self-contained special education classroom, a self-contained school, or teach in partnership in an inclusive education setting.
 The goal of this program is to give teachers the necessary foundational skills to effectively teach students with disabilities.
-The Special Education program has seven courses for 21 credits which fulfill the requirements for the Teacher of Students with Disabilities (TOSD) Endorsement.
+The Special Education program has seven courses for 21 credits which fulfill the requirements for the Teacher of Students with Disabilities Endorsement.

-- Minimum undergraduate GPA of 3.0 for program entry - New Jersey certification in education (CEAS or STANDARD certification) - Official undergraduate/graduate transcript - Two professional references - Submit a personal statement of a minimum of 2-3 pages describing your reason for pursuing this graduate program in special education including what your career goals are for this area of specialization - Personal interview
+- Minimum undergraduate GPA of 3.0 for program entry

+- New Jersey certification in education

+- Official undergraduate/graduate transcript

+- Two professional references

+- Writing sample: the writing sample should be an educational paper, related to special education with a minimum of five pages in length

+- Personal interview

-- ED 522 Application of Special Education Law for Students with Disabilities (3) - ED 527 Assessment Strategies for Students with Disabilities (3) - ED 530 Adaptive Technology for Students with Disabilities (3) - ED 535 Application of Brain-Based Strategies for Students with Disabilities (3) - ED 536 Special Reading Programs for Students with Disabilities (3) - ED 539 Theory, Principles and Application of Behavior Management for Students with Disabilities (3) - ED 540 The Special Education Teacher as Collaborator (3)
+- ED 521 Educational Practices for Students with Disabilities (3) - ED 523 The History of Special Education and the Law (3) - ED 525 Academic Assessment and Instructional Planning for Students with Individual Needs (3) - ED 530 Inclusive Classrooms and Technology (3) - ED 535 Neurophysiological Basis of Learning, Theories of Teaching for Students with Individual Needs (3) - ED 539 Behavioral Assessment and Intervention Planning in Special Education (3) - ED 540 The Special Education Teacher as Collaborator (3)

-Caldwell University will accept the transfer of three graduate credits provided the credits were completed within five years of previous graduate work.
+Caldwell College will accept the transfer of three graduate credits provided the credits were completed within five years of previous graduate work.
 A description of each course must be submitted for review at time of application.
 Acceptance is pending review of the course and submission of official transcripts to the program coordinator.